CSIprinceton/workshop-july-2023/hands-on-sessions/day-1/3-preparing-training-data/README.md

 <br/>

 **2. Labeling:** Now that you have generated a set of atomic configurations from the exploration step, the next step is to label these configurations, i.e., calculate energies and forces using DFT.
-The script `job.sh` executes Quantum Espresso on the 100 input files that we just created.
-Let's see its contents:
+The following bash script executes Quantum Espresso on the 100 input files that we just created by performing SCF DFT calculation for each frame to evaluate the forces and energy:
 ```shell
 for i in `seq 0 99`
 do